Compare Dog Walking Insurance UK

 If you provide additional pet services other than simple dog walking expect to pay an additional amount.
 Some examples of additional services are listed below.

 Some companies in this insurance sector set the minimum age at 18, for example Petplan Sanctuary.
-However, the good news is most companies will provide cover if you are 16 or over.
+However, the good news is most companies will provide dog walking insurance if you are 16 or over.
 Cliverton, Pet Business and Protective are all well known names that can provide cover for walkers 16 and over within the UK

 In summary a license is required for dog walkers who take payment for providing a dog walking, exercising service and makes use of a local park or open space.